transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 labels: Not Accepted
 ---

-Uppy is has grown into a massive project, still backed by a small company (Transloadit).
-As much as we would like to assist each and every non-paying user with integration questions (making things work in your situation, that already work for the larger community), that would grind innovation to a halt and burn out our support crew.
+Uppy is has grown into a massive project, backed by a small company (Transloadit).
+As much as we would like to assist each and every non-paying user with integration questions (making things work in your situation, that already work for the larger community), that would grind innovation to a halt and burn out our crew quickly

 In order to still provide integration help, we're making two options available that are sustainable for us: